-Or, if you prefer spectator sports and you're a NASCAR fan, Pocono Raceway (known as the “Tricky Triangle”) near Long Pond is the site of two Monster Energy NASCAR Cup Series races, the Pocono 400 held in June and the Overton's 400 in July.
+Or, if you prefer spectator sports and you're a NASCAR fan, Pocono Raceway (known as the “Tricky Triangle”) near Long Pond is the site of two NASCAR Cup Series races, the Pocono Organics 325 and the Pocono 350 held in June.

 Shopping and being pampered in a spa are also high on many vacationers' lists.
 Outlets, malls and specialty shops cater to all tastes and budgets, and a popular pastime is combing the boutiques and the antiques and arts and crafts stores along the area's historic main streets, so add this to your itinerary when looking for great places to shop.
 And spending an afternoon in a luxurious spa is a relaxing way to rejuvenate after taking in all the activities the Poconos have to offer.

 Though beautiful all year, the Poconos are particularly scenic in the fall when the leaves change to blazing crimson, gold and orange.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.